rixo/rixo-eslint/README.md

-Monorepo for all my eslint & prettier stuff, in a sharable form.
+Monorepo for all my eslint & prettier stuff, in a easily sharable form.

 # Installation